• Skip to main content

 Is Inducing Labour at 39 Weeks Safer Than Waiting?

-By Lindsay McGivern | Wednesday, April 22, 2020
+Wednesday, April 22, 2020 By Lindsay McGivern

 A pregnant woman’s estimated due date is 40 weeks after the date of conception.
 Even without a premature delivery, however, not all women will deliver at 40 weeks.
-Forty weeks has the highest percentage of deliveries, on average, in comparison to any other length of pregnancy, but there is a wide range for how long
+Forty weeks has the highest percentage of deliveries, on average, in comparison to any other length of pregnancy, but there is a wide range for how long a pregnancy lasts.
+Term pregnancy ranges from 37 weeks 0 days to 41 weeks 6 days.
+Once a woman reaches 42 weeks, she is classified as post term.
+Within term pregnancies, there are now a few subclassifications.
+Early term is the period from 37 weeks 0 days to 38 weeks 6 days.
+Full term is 39 weeks 0 days to 40 weeks 6 days.
+From 41 weeks 0 days to 41 weeks 6 days is considered late term.

-Posted under: Health News
+Filed Under: Health News

 People with Disabilities Among Those Most at Risk from Covid-19

-By Andrea Donaldson | Wednesday, April 22, 2020
+Wednesday, April 22, 2020 By Andrea Donaldson

 Public health and government officials are urging Canadians to practice social distancing.
 For some, social distancing could make the difference between life and death.
-Andrew Gurza, a Toronto-based disability awareness consultant, has cerebral palsy.
-His condition could make him seriously vulnerable if he were to contract COVID-19.
-In an interview with CBC, Gurza, who uses

-Posted under: Cerebral Palsy, Health News, People with Disabilities
+Filed Under: Cerebral Palsy, Health News, People with Disabilities

 Late-Term Pregnancies – Induction of Labour is Safer than Waiting until Post-Term

-By Lindsay McGivern | Friday, February 21, 2020
+Friday, February 21, 2020 By Lindsay McGivern

 A recent Swedish study compared the safety of inducing labour at 41 weeks to waiting until 42 weeks before inducing.
 The study was stopped early due to the significantly higher rate of stillbirths in the group that was not induced at 41 weeks.
 Visit our late-term pregnancies program doc.
-A normal pregnancy is, on average,

-Posted under: Health News
+Filed Under: Health News

 Spinal Cord Stimulation – Potential Game-Changer for Spinal Cord Injuries?

-By Brenda Osmond | Monday, February 3, 2020
+Monday, February 3, 2020 By Brenda Osmond

 At Pacific Medical Law we have helped clients with spinal cord injuries that have been caused by, or worsened by, medical negligence.
 Delayed diagnosis of spinal cord infections, delayed treatment of spinal cord compression or improper treatment of traumatic spinal cord injuries can all lead to life-altering injuries.
-Sometimes, however, spinal cord injuries are caused

-Posted under: Adult Injuries, Health News
+Filed Under: Adult Injuries, Health News

 Was your baby cooled immediately after birth?

-By Andrea Donaldson | Wednesday, December 11, 2019
+Wednesday, December 11, 2019 By Andrea Donaldson

 Babies are cooled immediately after birth if they have hypoxic ischemic encephalopathy (HIE).
 HIE is a condition that occurs when an infant’s brain is deprived of oxygen.
 It is a significant cause of death and long-term disability in infants.
 The severity of the infant’s HIE determines his or her risk of cognitive impairment and disability.

-Posted under: Cerebral Palsy, Health News
+Filed Under: Cerebral Palsy, Health News

-• « Previous Page
+« Previous Page

-• Next Page »
+Next Page »

 Primary Sidebar